 It is FREE to visit the permanent exhibition space!

-Temporary exhibitions have an entrance fee, but are FREE on the first Sunday of each month (be sure to ask for a children’s booklet to accompany the visit).
+Temporary exhibitions have an entrance fee, but they are FREE on the first Sunday of each month (be sure to ask for a children’s booklet to accompany the visit).

 address: 1 route de Malagnou, 1208, Geneva, Switzerland